fritshermans/pyminhash/README.md

 ## Usage

-Apply record matching to your Pandas dataframe `df` as follows:
+Apply record matching to column `name` of your Pandas dataframe `df` as follows:

 ```python
 myHasher = MinHash(n_hash_tables=10)